-Base & Test Periods
+Cost-of-Service Base & Test Periods

-- A base period must consist of 12 consecutive months of actual experience adjusted to eliminate non-recurring items; Carrier may include appropriate normalizing adjustments in lieu of non-recurring items - A test period must consist of a base period adjusted for changes in revenues and costs which are known and measurable with reasonable accuracy at the time of filing and which become effective within nine months after the last month of available actual experience utilized in the filing.
+- A test period must consist of a base period adjusted for changes in revenues and costs which are known and measurable with reasonable accuracy at the time of filing and which become effective within nine months after the last month of available actual experience utilized in the filing.
 For good cause shown, the Commission may allow reasonable deviation from the prescribed test period. - See 18 C.F.R. § 346.2